nikki4944/School_District_Analysis/README.md

 * The overall passing percentage changed from 90.95 to 90.63

 These changes had no effect on Thomas High School's high perfomance rate, they were the 2nd hightest performing school in the original analysis as well as the re-analysis.

+A further analysis which takes into consideration average class size and number of teachers at each school would be recommended in order to gain greater understanding of how larger schools with more per student spending received the lowest test scores.